What to Plant in June 2023: How to Grow a Successful Garden

 Take and start rosemary cuttings to bring inside and grow over the winter.

-Watch a video from the Grow the Home Garden channel about propagating rosemary:
+Learn about propagating rosemary from the Grow the Home Garden channel:

 Many herbs can still be planted in June, including: